-The 1800s Lincoln-era Log Cabin Village is located in Quincy, IL on Quinsippi Island Park, accessed via All America Park, on the Riverfront, off Bonansinga Drive, on banks of Mississippi River.
-The Village is in a public park, open dawn to dusk, so you can view these seven original 1800s historic structures - four log cabins, a log corn crib, a stone smoke house and a log church.
+This 1800s Lincoln-era Log Cabin Village, located in Quincy, IL on Quinsippi Island Park, is accessed via All America Park, on the Riverfront, off Bonansinga Drive, on banks of Mississippi River.
+The Village is in a public park, open dawn to dusk, so you can view 6 of 7 original 1800s historic structures - 3 log cabins, a log corn crib, a stone smoke house and a log church.

-The 1800s Log structures need restoration.
-The Friends of the Log Cabins Association (FLC), a non profit 501c3, formed to "restore, preserve and utilize" these historic structures for current and future generations to enjoy.
-The FLC hosts fundraiser, special events and conducts tours of the site, to educate school children and raise public awareness about village.
-A "free"annual Frontier Settlement Day is held the 2nd Sat. in Sept.
+The Friends of the Log Cabins (FLC), is a non profit 501c3 association, formed to "restore, preserve and utilize" these historic structures for current and future generations to enjoy.
+The FLC hosts fundraiser, special events, open houses and tours of the village to raise public awareness about village and educate school children.
+A "free" annual Frontier Settlement Day is held the 2nd Sat. in Sept.

 11 PM to 4 PM